karina6188/data-structures-and-algorithms-c-/Challenges/BreadthFirst/README.md

 # data-structures-and-algorithms-c#

 ## About This Program
-Challenge - Breadth First Binary Tree
+Challenge - Trees

 Author: Karina Chen

 ## Description
 This is a daily code challenges.
-The task is to traverse through a binary tree using breadth first traversal.
+The task is to traverse through a binary tree using pre-order, in-order, and post-order traversals to return an array of values.
+Create a method to add values to a binary search tree and write another method to return a boolean if a value is in the tree.

 ## Getting Started
 Clone this repository to your local machine.